dustinpfister/blog_posts/_posts/lodash-chunk.md

 layout: post
 categories: lodash
 id: 36
-updated: 2022-01-11 11:48:39
+updated: 2022-01-11 11:54:44
-version: 1.14
+version: 1.15
 ---

 So I think I will write a few posts on [lodash](https://lodash.com/), and as such why not start with the [\_.chunk](https://lodash.com/docs/4.17.4#chunk) array method.
-The lodash chunk method is a method in lodash that can break a linear array into an array of arrays, or in other words a multidimensional array as it may often be called.
+The lodash chunk method is a method in lodash that can break a linear array into an array of arrays, or in other words a [multidimensional array](/2020/03/31/js-array-multidimensional/) as it may often be called.

 So how often do I get into a situation in which I need to break down a linear array into an array of arrays?
 Maybe not to often but often enough that it would be nice to have a method that is part of a toolkit of sorts that makes quick work of it.
-In this case the lodash chunk method in is just that.
+In this case the lodash chunk method in is just that and will work well at least with most typical use case examples inn which I would want such a method.

 There is also the question of flattening an array of arrays into a single array, for that there is the [lodash flatten](/2018/08/12/lodash_flatten/) method.
+However in native javaScript there is also now a [native flat method in the array prototype](/2021/07/15/js-array-flat/) itself to work with for that kind of task.
+With that said there is a thing or two to write about when it comes to chunking an array with just native javaScript by itself also.
+So in this post I will be going over some examples that make use of the lodash chunk method of course, but I will also be looking into some native javaScript examples that do the same thing when it comes to just getting things done with javaScript by itself.

 <!-- more -->